pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 To show the suggestions proposed by ES I use a helper method to
-aggregate the suggestions and build a new string based on every suggestion with
+aggregate suggestions and build a new string, based on every suggestion with
 rating above `0.65`.
-This is how my helper looks like:
+This is how my helper looks:

 ```ruby
 def autosuggest_aggregate(response, fields, query)